COPG17/comeover/README.md

 ### App Evaluation
 - **Category:** Event Planning / Social Networking
 - **Mobile:** App is primarily developed for mobile but may also be implemented to be a web based version.
 - **Story:** Users will be able to use this app to help plan events.
-This includes inviting guests, keeping track of your guest list for certain events, as well as rsvping for events giving the user different options to rsvp for an event.
+This includes creating an event and managing an event's invitation list.
-- **Market:** This application can be used by any individual.
-In order to preserve privacy "friends" can only be added manually.
+- **Market:** This application can be used by any individual interested in planning events.
 - **Habit:** This app can be used often according to how often someone would need to plan events.
 - **Scope:** First, this app will start with allowing personal users to see other users events, and then could evolve into an event planning application for companies on a larger scale.